johonkanen/ac_inout_power_supply_docs/docs/source/index.rst

 I have written about the design methods and some of the math behind this power supply at my home page https://hardwaredescriptions.com

+I have opened a discussions page in the github where you can write any comments, questions or general ideas.
+If there is some other platform better suited for this you can write a comment in the discussions page.

 .. toctree::
     :caption: About
     :hidden: